Jude (album)

 Jude is the seventh studio album by English singer-songwriter Julian Lennon, released on 9 September 2022.
 The album's title is a reference to the Beatles' 1968 song "Hey Jude", written by Paul McCartney for the then five-year-old Julian.

 The album was announced with the release of the singles "Freedom" and "Every Little Moment" on 8 April 2022, Lennon's 59th birthday.
 Two additional singles, "Save Me" and "Breathe", were released on 22 June 2022.
-The single "Lucky Ones" was released on 3 August 2022, and a groundbreaking music video for it was released on 24 October 2022.
+The single "Lucky Ones" was released on 3 August 2022, and a music video for it was released on 24 October 2022.
+The video was directed by David Dutton and was created using artificial intelligence models Disco Diffusion and Stable Diffusion.
 The album cover photo of Julian as a child was taken by May Pang in 1974.